How to Calibrate Blood Pressure Monitor

 Recheck and Confirm

 Once you’ve made the needed changes, read a second pair of readings on your device.
 Make sure that the readings are in line with one another.
-If not, you can repeat the adjustment process or get a well-qualified benefit.
+If not, you can either repeat the adjustment process or opt for a well-qualified benefit.

 Tips for Accurate Blood Pressure Readings